macrobotics-lab/XLB-Particles/README.md

   <img src="https://raw.githubusercontent.com/autodesk/xlb/main/assets/logo-transparent.png" alt="" width="300">
 </p>

-# XLB: A Differentiable Massively Parallel Lattice Boltzmann Library in Python for Physics-Based Machine Learning
+# XLB: A Differentiable Massively Parallel Lattice Boltzmann Library in Python for Physics-Based Machine Learning - Now with Particles

+This fork of XLB is a platform for adding granular particle collisions to a differentiable LBM method.

 🎉 **Exciting News!** 🎉 XLB version 0.2.0 has been released, featuring a complete rewrite of the library and introducing support for the NVIDIA Warp backend!
 XLB can now be installed via pip: `pip install xlb`.